 Performance criteria

 1.1 Explain the standards of professional conduct in accordance with the Code.

+1.2 Explain how ethical principles apply to the standards of professional conduct in accordance with the Code.

+Range ethical principles may include but is not limited to – fiduciary duty, duty of care, fairness, personal conduct, disclosure, recordkeeping, impartiality.

-1.2 Explain unsatisfactory conduct and misconduct as defined in the Act.
+1.3 Explain unsatisfactory conduct and misconduct as defined in the Act.